Lattice Semiconductor Corporation (LSCC) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a 6.75% loss in the last 1 month and extending the period to 3 months gives it a 12.90%, and is 10.20% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.88% over the week and 3.84% over the month.
+The stock witnessed a -8.30% loss in the last 1 month and extending the period to 3 months gives it a -6.62%, and is -13.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.20% over the week and 4.02% over the month.

 Lattice Semiconductor Corporation (LSCC) Analyst Forecasts